fockm/datalab_ss22/README.md

 * Have an IDE prepared, wheather it is [Jupyter](https://jupyter.org), [PyCharm](https://www.jetbrains.com/pycharm/), [Notebook++](https://notepad-plus-plus.org/downloads/), etc - the most important thing is you can easily work with it.
 Try to write a script that prints "Hello World!" and run it.

 ## Exercises

-  Open [Exercise_1.pdf](https://github.com/alebot/datalab/blob/main/Exercise_1.pdf) read the theory and solve the tasks.
-Complete solutions [here](https://github.com/alebot/datalab/blob/main/Ex1_solution.ipynb).
-The same for [Exercise 3](https://github.com/alebot/datalab/blob/main/Exercise_3.pdf) and [Exercise 4](https://github.com/alebot/datalab/blob/main/Exercise_4.pdf) with [solutions](https://github.com/alebot/datalab/blob/main/Ex3_solutions.ipynb).
-The final assignment sheet and data are in the [assignment folder](https://github.com/alebot/datalab/tree/main/assignment) in this repo.
+We will go through the Exercise sheets and solutions together.
+The final assignment sheet and data will be in the [assignment folder](https://github.com/alebot/datalab_ss22/tree/main/assignment) in this repo.

 ## Parallel Programming